temporal-community/temporal-ai-agent/README.md

 # Temporal AI Agent

 This demo shows a multi-turn conversation with an AI agent running inside a Temporal workflow.
 The goal is to collect information towards a goal.
-There's a simple DSL input for collecting information (currently set up to use mock functions to search for events, book flights around those events then create an invoice for those flights).
+There's a simple DSL input for collecting information (currently set up to use mock functions to search for events, search for flights around those events, then create a test Stripe invoice for those flights).
 The AI will respond with clarifications and ask for any missing information to that goal.
 You can configure it to use [ChatGPT 4o](https://openai.com/index/hello-gpt-4o/), [Anthropic Claude](https://www.anthropic.com/claude), [Google Gemini](https://gemini.google.com) or a local LLM of your choice using [Ollama](https://ollama.com).

 [Watch the demo (5 minute YouTube video)](https://www.youtube.com/watch?v=GEXllEH2XiQ)